postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 Most of the times, when you override a method, you will want to invoke the aspect to invoke the base implementation.
 The same applies to properties and events.
 In plain C#, when you override a base-class member in a derived class, you call the member with the `base` prefix.
 A similar approach exists in Metalama.

-- To invoke the base method or accessor with exactly the same arguments, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed%2A>.
+- To invoke the base method or accessor with exactly the same arguments, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed*>.
 - To invoke the base method with different arguments, use <xref:Metalama.Framework.Code.Advised.IAdvisedMethod.Invoke(System.Object[])?text=meta.Target.Method.Invoke>.
 - To call the base property getter or setter, use <xref:Metalama.Framework.Code.IExpression.Value?text=meta.Property.Value>.
-- To access the base event, use <xref:Metalama.Framework.Code.Advised.IAdvisedEvent.AddMethod?text=meta.Event.AddMethod.Invoke%2A>.
+- To access the base event, use <xref:Metalama.Framework.Code.Advised.IAdvisedEvent.AddMethod?text=meta.Event.AddMethod.Invoke*>.

 [comment]: # (TODO: When it will work, Disposable example.)